MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/installation.md

 ## Installation

 The Microsoft Graph PowerShell SDK comes in 2 modules, Microsoft.Graph and Microsoft.Graph.Beta, that you will install separately.
-These modules call the Microsoft Graph v1.0 and Microsoft Graph beta endpoints respectively.
+These modules call the Microsoft Graph v1.0 and Microsoft Graph beta endpoints, respectively.
 You can install the 2 modules on the same PowerShell version.

 Using the **Install-Module** cmdlet is the preferred installation method for the Microsoft Graph PowerShell modules.